These big, thin and crispy molasses cookies won’t win any beauty contests, but they’re one seriously delicious and addicting cookie!

 Instructions

-- In the bowl of a stand mixer or in a large bowl using a hand mixer, cream together the butter and sugar until light and fluffy, 3 to 5 minutes.
-Add the eggs, one at a time, mixing until thoroughly incorporated.
-Beat in the molasses.
+- In the bowl of a stand mixer or in a large bowl using a hand mixer, cream together the butter and sugar until light and fluffy, about 3 minutes.
+Add the eggs, mixing until thoroughly incorporated.
+If necessary, scrape down the bowl to make sure the butter is all mixed in.
+Beat in the molasses briefly.

 - In a separate bowl, whisk together the flour, baking soda, cinnamon, ground ginger, salt and ground cloves.
 With the mixer running, slowly add the dry ingredients to the mixture until completely incorporated.

-- Allow cookies to sit on the baking sheet until they firm up enough to move to a cooling rack (about a minute or two).
-Cookies will firm up as they cool.
+- Remove from oven and allow cookies to sit on the baking sheet until they firm (about a minute or two) up enough to move to a cooling rack.
+Cookies will firm up more as they cool.

 Notes